Crimes (album)

-Crimes is the fourth studio album by the American band The Blood Brothers, released on October 12, 2004 on V2 Records.
-It was their first major label album.
+Crimes is the fourth studio album by the American band The Blood Brothers, released on October 12, 2004, by V2 Records.
+It was the band's first major label album.
 Produced by John Goodmanson, the album was recorded in two months in the band's hometown of Seattle.

 Lyrical content

 Much of the lyrics for the album are a political reaction to the mass media and the military policy of the Bush administration, inspired heavily by the election year of 2004.
-“I thought the collective dissent of our generation would bring about positive change.
-When that didn’t happen I felt like the bottom had fallen out,” vocalist Jordan Blilie commented.
+"I thought the collective dissent of our generation would bring about positive change.
+When that didn't happen I felt like the bottom had fallen out," vocalist Jordan Blilie commented.